C API Reference

 Methods

-Section titled “ts_pack_new()”Construct a new parser with no language set.
+Section titled “ts_pack_parser_new()”Construct a new parser with no language set and no parse limits.

 Signature: